ROC-HCI/UR-FUNNY/README.md

 5. word_embedding_list

-###### Data folds:
+## Data folds:

 data_folds.pkl has the ductionary that contains train, dev and test list of humor/not humor video segments **id**.

-###### Langauge Features:
+## Langauge Features:

-word_embedding_list.pkl has the list of word embeddings of all unique words presents in the humor dataset.
-We will use the **word indexes** from thus list as language feature.
-Later we can use these **word indexes** to retrive the glove embedding of that word.
+word_embedding_list.pkl has the list of word embeddings of all unique words that are present in the UR-FUNNY dataset.
+We use the **word indexes** from this list as language feature.
+Later we can use these **word indexes**to retrive the glove embedding of those words.
 We followed this approach to reduce the space.
 Because same word appears multiple times.

 word_embedding_indexes_sdk.pkl contains a dictionary.
-All the kyes are the **id** of the humor/ not humor video segments.
+All the keys are the **id** of the humor / not humor video segments.

 The structure of the dictionary: